ihor-pyvovarnyk/uwc-pyvovarnyk/README.md

 # Ihor Pyvovarnyk solution for [UA WEB Challenge](http://uawebchallenge.com/) task
-For using in config.json change the "token" property value to your token.
+For using in file config.json change the "token" property value to your token.